 \subsection{On Robustness}

-Existing asynchronous methods usually suffer from certain robustness issues due to data heterogeneity across computing devices, package losses and strict requirement on the underlying network architecture.
-For instance, the algorithms in ~\cite{assran2019stochastic,lian2018asynchronous} suffer from the deteriorating effect on their convergence rates due to data heterogeneity across computing devices.
-To cope with such issue, Zhang \textit{et al}.~\cite{zhang2019fully} proposed an asynchronous APPG algorithm which can alleviate the effect of data heterogeneity leveraging gradient tracking scheme~\cite{di2016next, xu2015augmented,pu2021distributed, zhang2019decentralized, xin2019distributed} that corrects the gradient descent direction over time, but works only for deterministic problems and does not allow for package losses.
+Existing asynchronous methods usually suffer from certain robustness issues due to data heterogeneity across computing nodes, packet losses and strict requirement on the underlying network topology.
+For instance, the algorithms in ~\cite{assran2019stochastic,lian2018asynchronous} suffer from the deteriorating effect on their convergence rates due to data heterogeneity across computing nodes.
+To cope with such issue, Zhang \textit{et al}.~\cite{zhang2019fully} proposed an asynchronous APPG algorithm which can alleviate the effect of data heterogeneity leveraging gradient tracking scheme~\cite{di2016next, xu2015augmented,pu2021distributed, zhang2019decentralized, xin2019distributed} that corrects the gradient descent direction over time, but works only for deterministic problems and does not allow for packet losses.
 The aforementioned RASGP~\cite{spiridonoff2020robust} can handle packet losses but the result therein is established only for strongly convex objectives.
-The recently proposed ASY-SONATA algorithm~\cite{tian2020achieving} can deal with both the issues of data heterogeneity and package loss, but works only for deterministic optimization problems.
-Kungurtsev \textit{et al}.~\cite{kungurtsev2021decentralized} extended the ASY-SONATA algorithm to consider stochastic gradient update and established a sublinear rate merely for nonconvex objective functions.
+The recently proposed ASY-SONATA algorithm~\cite{tian2020achieving} can deal with both the issues of data heterogeneity and packet losses, but works only for deterministic optimization problems.
+Kungurtsev \textit{et al}.~\cite{kungurtsev2021decentralized} extended the ASY-SONATA algorithm to consider stochastic gradient update and established a sublinear rate merely for non-convex objective functions.